tatermysalad/CA-T1A3TerminalApp/readme.md

 ### System/Hardware requirements:

 -   Requires Python Version 3.10.x or later to be installed
--   Requires MacOS
+-   Requires MacOS for full functionality
+    -   Requires homebrew to install a dependency in the run.sh file
+    -   Export feature will not work on Windows
 -   Requires an internet connection
--   Requires homebrew to install a dependency in the run.sh file
 -   Tested working on MacOS 13.1.1

 ### Installation Instructions